-Where the finding is that a breach of the Behavioural Requirements has occurred and the complainant and the person complained about agree to a path for resolution, that agreement will be documented in writing and will include a commitment by the parties to the complaint to abide by the agreement.
+Where the finding is that a breach of the Behavioural Requirements has occurred the Person Responsible for Managing the Complaint may seek that the complainant and the person complained about agree to a resolution.
+In such a case, that agreement will be documented in writing and will include a commitment by the parties to the complaint to abide by the agreement.